What is atypical hyperplasia?

 - Raloxifene (Evista®).

 All of these medications have some side effects.
 However, the number of serious side effects is very low.

 You’ll have to have a detailed discussion with your healthcare provider to determine if these medications or other treatments are right for you.
 In some extreme cases, risk-reducing mastectomies (removal of the breasts) are considered.
 However, this isn’t a routine recommendation.

 It’s helpful to become familiar with your own breast tissue to help identify changes that should be reported to your provider.
 Therefore do your best to perform self-breast checks, also called self-breast awareness.

 Obesity is a known risk factor for breast cancer.
 Maintaining a healthy weight and active lifestyle will help to decrease one’s risk.
 Drinking alcohol is an under-recognized risk factor for breast cancer.
-Drinking three to six alcoholic beverages per week, on a regular basis, can increase the risk of breast cancer an additional 15%.
+Regularly drinking beverages that contain alcohol (three to six drinks a week) can increase the risk of breast cancer an additional 15%.
 Therefore, avoid or minimize alcohol intake to less than one glass per day.
 Smoking is a known risk factor, not just for breast cancer, but other cancers and illnesses (heart and lung disease; increases the aging process).
 Do your best to avoid smoking, including second hand smoke.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy